THE FIELD ALMANAC

 • Tone, face, posture as primary communicators

-Evidence base: Neurophysiology (note: clinically influential, still debated in parts—worth naming transparently)
+Evidence base: Neurophysiology (note: clinically influential, still debated in parts)

 EMOTION, MEANING AND PATTERN RECOGNITION